ViaScientific/vfdocs/docs/ViaFoundry/quick.md

 ### Auto-Merge Feature

-If you use a glob pattern to specify files that share a common pattern, you can use this feature to merge those files automatically.
+If you use a glob pattern (more on that [here](process_faq.md#my-process-creates-files-of-different-extensions-how-do-i-send-the-files-to-directories-matching-each-extension)) to specify files that share a common pattern, you can use this feature to merge those files automatically.
 In this example, the auto-merging pattern is "_RUN*_S?".
 This pattern indicates that you want to merge files that have the pattern "_RUN" followed by any number of characters, then followed by "_S" and a single character.

 By applying this auto-merging pattern to the previous example, the files listed above would be merged into one pair of files for single sample.